 On October 3, 2002 , Paltrow was celebrating his daughter’s birthday with her in Rome when he died suddenly from pneumonia and complications associated with recurrence of the cancer he first fought two years earlier.
 He was 58 years old.
 He is remembered as a maker of high-quality television that changed lives and as a loving husband, father, and friend.
 In 2003, Steven Spielberg, Paltrow’s closest friend for 30 years, dedicated his film Catch Me if You Can to the memory of his great friend and compatriot.

 In 2005, Paltrow’s wife, Blythe Danner, began a relationship with the Oral Cancer Foundation.
-She graciously donated her time to film a very well received public service announcement on the need for early detection of oral cancers, which played on TV stations nationwide.
+She graciously donated her time to film a very well received public service announcement (PSA) on the need for early detection of oral cancers, which played on TV stations nationwide.
+It received over 30 million view on national TV on its first run, it was re run the next year and achieved that number of news again.
+It was the most successful of OCF’s PSA campaign in the US.
 In 2006 she again partnered with the foundation to continue her call for early detection and public literacy regarding oral cancer.
-During this partnership she did print interviews with People Magazine and Woman’s Day, and TV interviews on Good Morning America, and Entertainment Tonight.
+During this partnership she did print interviews with People Magazine and Woman’s Day, and TV interviews on Good Morning America, Rachael Ray, Tavis Smiley, and Entertainment Tonight to promote awareness of oral cancer and encourage people to get screened annually for it in their dental offices.
 Her efforts to help others through awareness and early detection keep the memory of her husband alive, and will positively impact millions of people that have come in contact with her message.

 Learn more about The Bruce Paltrow Fund